Veil-of-Aether/game-core/README.md

 ## About
 *The Veil of Aether* is a free and open-source (FOSS) action-adventure RPG.
 It is based in the fictional land of Neyvara, a world focused on the four elements of Earth, Fire, Wind, and Water.
 The protagonist of the game is Darian (the player), a young adult who sets out on an epic adventure to save the world from an evil sorcerer.
 He must fight through trials and dungeons to reach the final climactic battle.

-This repository contains the lore.
-If you don't know what something referenced is, chances are you'll find it somewhere in the repository.
-Our plan is to link names of things to their corresponding documents, but that isn't a particularly small task.
+This repository contains the game's code and is also the center for general issues and discussions.

 ## Our mission statement